MBCProject/mbc-markdown/execution/scripting.md

 Scripting
 =========
 Malware may use scripts to bypass process monitoring mechanisms (e.g., VBScript).
-Malicious scripts can be embedded in Microsoft Office documents, which will execute when the document is opened.
+Malicious scripts can be embedded in Microsoft Office documents, which will execute when the document is opened or when the user enables and runs the macro.

 **See ATT&CK Technique:** [**Scripting**](https://attack.mitre.org/techniques/T1064).